ayberkcansever/lemp/README.md

 # LEMP (Light Extensible Messaging Protocol) Server
 LEMP is a new insfrastructure for instant messaging.
 Its packet format is based on JSON.
 It can be thought as a lighter alternative to XMPP (Extensible Messaging and Presence Protocol).
-It does not have any pretensions to be alternative of SIP, MQTT or AMQP vs. It defines some packet formats for its purposes.
-It is not a transport protocol in full.
+It does not have any pretensions to be alternative of SIP, MQTT, AMQP vs. It defines its packet formats for its purposes.
+It is not a transport protocol indeed.

 Presence of a client is determined by its authentication.
 No packet formats exist for controlling presence as in XMPP.
 If a client is authenticated to server then it is considered as "online".
 Store-Forward mechanism exists for messages of offline members.
 The messages sent to offline members are stored and they are forwarded to the client when it authenticates.